daniel-dihardja/ai-doc-generator/output/documentation-select.md

 ## 5. Customization and Theming

-- You can customize the component’s appearance by passing custom classes or using a theming mechanism (e.g., CSS-in-JS, Tailwind CSS).
+The magic continues with customizing the Select component:

+- Add your own spell with custom classes like this:

   ```jsx
   <Select className='border-blue-500 focus:border-blue-700' options={['Option 1', 'Option 2']} />
   ```

-- Learn how to extend or override default styles.
+- Let your creativity shine by using CSS classes to theme this component.

 ---